umijs/qiankun/docs/api/README.md

     - getTemplate - `(tpl: string) => string` - optional

-    - excludeAssetFilter - `(asset: string) => boolean` - optional，some special subapplication resources should be loaded without qiankun hijacking
+    - excludeAssetFilter - `(asset: string) => boolean` - optional，some special dynamic loaded micro app resources should not be handled by qiankun hijacking

 - Usage